MapAnything: Universal Feed-Forward Metric 3D Reconstruction: Related Work

 While prior work has paved the way for unconstrained multi-view inference and large-scale training, they are all limited to only image inputs and modeling a simple pinhole camera.
 In contrast, \coolname supports various 3D reconstruction and calibration tasks from multiple views with heterogeneous inputs and a flexible camera model.

 \paragraph{Geometry as Inputs or Conditioning.}

-While not explicitly used for feed-forward 3D reconstruction, like in \coolname, quantities such as ray directions, origins, and depth maps have been explored as conditioning inputs for tasks like novel-view synthesis \cite{JinJTZBZLSX2025, LuZFNTQCYL2025, WeberMKAZKR2025, ZhouGVVYBTRJ2025}, or diffusion-based image generation \cite{MouWXWZQSQ2024, ZhangRA2023}.
-Similarly, Align3R \cite{LuHLDLCDYWL2025} uses monocular depth priors as conditioning for dynamic video depth estimation.
-Taskonomy \cite{Zamir_2018_CVPR} explored the benefits of multi-task learning for improved vision task performance.
+While not explicitly used for feed-forward 3D reconstruction like in \coolname, quantities such as ray directions, origins, and depth maps have been explored as conditioning inputs for tasks like novel-view synthesis \cite{JinJTZBZLSX2025, LuZFNTQCYL2025, WeberMKAZKR2026, ZhouGVVYBTRJ2025}, diffusion-based image generation \cite{MouWXWZQSQ2024, ZhangRA2023}, dynamic video depth estimation \cite{LuHLDLCDYWL2025}, or 3D object shape completion \cite{DuistOWBRI2025}.
+Taskonomy \cite{ZamirSSGMS2018} explored the benefits of multi-task learning for improved vision task performance.
 Later works like MultiMAE \cite{BachmMAZ2022} build on these insights and devise auto-encoders to support flexible combination of heterogeneous inputs; however, this is not suitable for solving 3D reconstruction tasks.
-Pow3R \cite{JangWLAR2025} was the first to incorporate known priors as inputs to feed-forward 3D reconstruction.
+Pow3R \cite{JangWLAR2025} was the first work to incorporate known priors as inputs to feed-forward 3D reconstruction.
 In contrast to us, Pow3R only supports two pinhole camera images with a single focal length and centered principal point.
 Furthermore, Pow3R builds on top of DUSt3R and cannot condition on metric scale information.
-In contrast, \coolname supports any number of input views and has a flexible input parameterization to support metric scale and any camera with a central projection model.
+In contrast, \coolname supports any number of input views and has a flexible input parameterization that supports metric scale and any camera with a central projection model.

-\coolname is an end-to-end model that takes as input $N$ RGB images $\hat{\mathcal{I}} \!=\! (\hat{I}_i)_{i=1}^N$ and optional geometric inputs corresponding to all or a subset of the input views: \begin{enumerate}[label=(\textbf{\alph*})] \item generic central camera calibrations \cite{grossberg2001general,vasiljevic2020neural,ZhangLKYRT2024} as ray directions $\hat{\mathcal{R}} \!=\! (\hat{R}_i)_{i \in S_\text{r}}$,
+\coolname is an end-to-end model that takes as input $N$ RGB images $\hat{\mathcal{I}} \!=\! (\hat{I}_i)_{i=1}^N$ and optional geometric inputs corresponding to all or a subset of the input views: \begin{enumerate}[label=(\textbf{\alph*})] \item generic central camera calibrations \cite{GrossN2001,VasilGAPBSG2020,ZhangLKYRT2024} as ray directions $\hat{\mathcal{R}} \!=\! (\hat{R}_i)_{i \in S_\text{r}}$,

 \item poses in the frame of the first view $\hat{I}_1$ as quaternions $\hat{\mathcal{Q}} \!=\! (\hat{Q}_i)_{i \in S_\text{q}}$ and translations $\hat{\mathcal{T}} \!=\! (\hat{T}_i)_{i \in S_\text{t}}$, and